Ten things I can’t live without

 Good coffee in the morning

-It is not an addiction, but I like to drink a cup (or two) of good coffee in the morning.
+It is not an addiction, but I like to drink a cup of good coffee in the morning.
 If I’m at a café I order a long black – a double-shot of espresso over hot water in a 200ml cup (stronger than an Americano but weaker than a double espresso).

 Keeping in contact with my children